georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 :   A smoothing model that uses an additive smoothing where a constant (typically `1.0` or smaller) is added to all counts to balance weights.
 The default `alpha` is `0.5`.

 `linear_interpolation`
 :   A smoothing model that takes the weighted mean of the unigrams, bigrams, and trigrams based on user supplied weights (lambdas).
-Linear Interpolation doesn't have any default values.
+Linear Interpolation doesn’t have any default values.
 All parameters (`trigram_lambda`, `bigram_lambda`, `unigram_lambda`) must be supplied.

 ```console
 POST test/_search